12 Tips to Speed Up WordPress Sites

 How to Check your Wordpress Site's Speed?

 In order to know if you have a problem that needs to be dealt with, you need to know how to check your actual site’s speed.
-We will show you a few different ways to do that.
+Here are three tools worth using:

 What slows your Site down and how Can you Speed up your Wordpress Site?